tomerweller/stellar-ticker-py/README.md

 }
 ```

+Note:
-- `generated_at` - timestamp of generation, represented as millis since epoch
+- `generated_at` is timestamp of generation, represented as millis since epoch.
-- `trade_count` - total count of trades for the time period
+- `trade_count` is a total count of trades for the given time period.
-- `price` - average price calculated as `counter_volume/base_volume`
+- `price` is an average calculated as `counter_volume/base_volume`

 ## Installing ##
 Assuming python 2 and pip are installed